realpython/python-guide/docs/writing/tests.rst

 - The first step when you are debugging your code is to write a new test pinpointing the bug.
-While it is not always possible to do, those bug catching test are among the most valuable pieces of code in your project.
+While it is not always possible to do, those bug catching tests are among the most valuable pieces of code in your project.

 - Use long and descriptive names for testing functions.
 The style guide here is slightly different than that of running code, where short names are